Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

-FTX collapse highlights the importance of self-custody for the web3 ecosystem.
+**FTX collapse highlights the importance of self-custody for the web3 ecosystem**.
 A higly secure and convenient wallet system is necessary to combat cyber threats and ensures larger adoption.

 Our solution transforms mobile devices into cold wallets, with private keys protected at the hardware level: